TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/tamagawa.md

 @VAR_SYSCFG_USAGE_NOTE

 SysConfig can be used to configure things mentioned below:
+\if SOC_AM263X
+- Selecting the ICSSM PRU slice (Tested on ICSSM-PRU0)
+- Configuring PINMUX and GPIO
+\else
+\if SOC_AM261X
+- Selecting the ICSSM PRU slice (Tested on ICSSM1-PRU0)
+- Configuring PINMUX and GPIO
+\else
 - Selecting the ICSSG instance
 - Selecting the ICSSG PRU slice (Tested on ICSSG0-PRU1)
 - Configuring PINMUX, GPIO and ICSS clock to 200MHz
+\endif
+\endif
 - Channel selection
 - Baud rate selection